 Stay in one of the cosiest and best located lodges within the park, on the shores of Lago Grey.
 There are views of the towering granite massif from the property.
 Your time here allows you to explore extensively, on foot and by boat, and to enjoy the peace and beauty of this national park, deservedly one of South America's most acclaimed attractions.
-There are excellent hiking trails that wind alongside the glacial lakes with close-up views of the rock towers and needles rising 3,000m into a tempestuous sky.

 We include the famous boat trip that navigates towards the wall of giant Glacier Grey.
 The boat will set a course through the vivid blue icebergs that crowd Lago Grey before taking you right up to the face of the enormous glacier.
 This is a monumental ice field extending almost as far as the eye can see and fronted by a cracking, calving wall of azure pinnacles.

 Keen walkers can take the option to hike (8 hours return) to Glacier Grey, or to the base of the monumental vertical slabs the Torres (towers).
 There are more leisurely trails through the forest to see other ice and wind-carved glacial formations.
 For a different perspective, you might take an optional horse riding trip.
 Canter amidst beautiful scenery under the watchful eye of local horsemen.